-"It is a friendly, safe and a great place to study."
+"Staff have been supportive and helpful of subject changes!"

-"The staff...really put the time and effort in to helping..."
+"Very welcoming staff.
+The library is a great place to study and there is lots of help if needed for every need (mental health, work problems etc.)"

 The Staff are really

 friendly and give lots of

 encouragement.
 There's a

 encouragement of subjects to

 great choice of subjects to

 choose from too.